djgrant/react-quest/README.md

 ## Credits

-redux-quest was inspired by a few projects in particular:
+react-quest was inspired by a few projects in particular:
 - [Relay](https://facebook.github.io/relay/), which introduced the idea of colocating data queries and components
 - [Apollo](http://dev.apollodata.com/), whose React client proved the versatility of redux as a local cache
 - [react-jobs](https://github.com/ctrlplusb/react-jobs), which influenced the design of the quest higher order components